 Niagara Falls borders Canada.
 So don't leave your passport and eTA permit to cross to the neighboring country.

 From Canada you will be able to enjoy a good visit that includes all the attractions of the site.
 Besides, the Canadian side is much more careful.

 Get your documents ready and cross to the other side of the Rainbow Bridge, the bridge that connects both countries!

 8. If possible, take at least two days for your visit

 Even if you travel to the Falls with all the amenities, it is a somewhat long trip of approximately 7-8 hours, so I recommend that, if you can, you take at least two days or more for your visit.
 If you can choose the 2-day tour instead of the Niagara Falls day trip it is well worth it, as you will thoroughly enjoy the falls from sunrise to sunset.
 If your trip is longer and you have more time, you can also opt for a 5-day tour.
 In addition to visiting the falls on the American side, you will cross the border and see the Canadian side.

 The tour includes a visit to Watkins Glen State Park, where you can see the famous She Qua Ga Falls, smaller than Niagara Falls, but of incredible beauty.

-The contrast with the 1 day tour
+The contrast with the day trip

-Day trips usually last about 22 hours, including travel and sightseeing.
+Day trips usually take about 22 hours, including travel and sightseeing.
 You leave from the city center and go by night bus.
 You sleep on the trip and wake up to the sound of the waterfalls to enjoy an intense but sensational day of sightseeing.

 I also recommend that you make the trip on a weekday.
 On weekends the crowds can be uncomfortable.